 Essential Travel Info for Visiting Santa Cruz, Galapagos:

-Getting to Santa Cruz Island:
+Getting to Santa Cruz Island, Ecuador:

-Most travellers arrive to Santa Cruz Island by plane from the mainland (the airport is located on Isla Baltra, just a short ferry ride away from Santa Cruz).
+Most travellers arrive on Santa Cruz Island by plane from the mainland (the airport is located on Isla Baltra, just a short ferry ride away from Santa Cruz).
 Avianca, TAME, and LATAM have daily flights from Quito, connecting through Guayaquil.
 It is also possible to arrive in Santa Cruz by boat from Isabela and San Cristobal (for around $25-35 USD).

 Getting around Santa Cruz Island:

 Puerto Ayora town is small enough to get around on foot, but you’ll need a water or land taxi to get to destinations outside of the centre.
-Water taxis are readily available at the pier and no ride should cost more than $1.
+Water taxis are readily available at the pier, and no ride should cost more than $1.
 Pickup trucks function as land-based taxis in town.